Solutes can be transported across the plasma membrane through a variety of methods, diffusion, osmosis, facilitated diffusion and active transport.

 Osmolarity: describes the total solute concentration of the solution

 Facilitated transport: proteins move polar molecules in or out of the cell depending on its concentration gradient

-Active transport: requires ATP, moves from low concentration to high concentration
+Active transport: requires energy (often ATP), moves from low concentration to high concentration

 Plasma membrane: the semipermeable barrier that surrounds the cytoplasm (inside contents) of a cell